Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 The ‘free ride’ that airlines enjoy because of this tax exemption adds up to the tune of £7bn per year – enough to slash train fares by 2/3rds if it were invested in rail, [according to climate charity Possible](https://twitter.com/FlightFree2020/status/1273882897427116035?s=20).

 The principle of taxation is that we all contribute to the benefit of society.
-When it comes to aviation, the benefits are only felt by a small groups of people.
+When it comes to aviation, the benefits are only felt by a small group of people.
 This means that those who choose not to fly, or are unable to fly because of cost or circumstance, are subsidising the flights of a few.
 Those who don’t use luxury travel are paying for others to access it instead.

 >  Those who don’t use luxury travel are paying for others to access it instead.